TurboTax U.S. Website

 Tax-deferred asset dispositions

 Exchanges.
-You can defer the gain on an asset disposition by trading your asset for a similar piece of replacement property.
+You can defer the gain on an asset disposition by trading your business real estate for a similar piece of replacement property.
 This is known as a like-kind exchange.
-The new property must be identified within 45 days and you must receive it within 180 days of disposing of the old asset.
+Generally, the new property must be identified within 45 days, and you must receive it within 180 days of disposing of the old asset.
 You don't pay tax in the year in which the exchange occurs.
 Instead, you reduce the tax basis of the replacement asset you acquire by the gain you deferred on the trade of the old asset.
 When you eventually sell the replacement asset, the amount of gain will be larger or the loss will be smaller based on the exchange.

 Installment sales.
 You will not have to report all of the gain on the sale of an asset at one time if your buyer pays you in installments, and you receive at least one payment after the year in which the sale occurs.
 If you receive payments equally over three years, for example, one-third of the profit would be taxable each year.